 Microsoft today released a new Windows 10 preview for PCs, with no new features.
 This is the latest build of the company’s upcoming Windows 10 Creators Update, which is slated for release in “early 2017” (likely to arrive next month).

 Windows 10 is a service, meaning it was built in a very different way than its predecessors so it can be regularly updated with not just fixes but new features, too.
-While Microsoft has released many such updates, the Creative Update will be a major one and follows the Windows 10 Anniversary Update, released in August 2016.
+While Microsoft has released many such updates, the Creators Update will be a major one and follows the Windows 10 Anniversary Update, released in August 2016.

 This is the second build in a row without new features.
 As pointed out by Neowin, the version number has been updated to 1703, which is likely to denote the Creators Update — Windows 10’s first version number was 1507, followed by 1511, and then 1607.